 Despite Daisy being dairy free I found that the recipes that contained dairy were easily adaptable.
 I tried the super simple cheesy tortilla pizza slices for dinner one evening when we were pushed for time.
 The sauce had apricots, garlic, oregano and pepper in so I felt like Daisy was getting lots of flavour.
 I love Daisy to get lots of great tastes and this really didn’t disappoint.
-Daisy really enjoyed the tortilla pizza slices, as you can see!
+Daisy really enjoyed the tortilla pizza slices, using homemade tortillas, as you can see!

 Daisy loved it!

 Overall I’ve been pleasantly surprised by just how informative the flavour-led weaning cookbook is.
 It does give you ALL THE INFORMATION YOU’D NEED FOR WEANING.
 From start to finish.